ethankoestler/py_steganography/README.md

-# group_project_cs224
+# cs224_steganography

 ## Authors

-Jack Hovland, Ethan Koestler, Ryley Larson, and Marissa Manata
+Ethan Koestler, Jack Hovland, Ryley Larson, and Marissa Manata

 ## About

-This is a steganongraphy application.
+This is a steganongraphy encoding/decoding application.
+Steganography hides messages into images by manipulating the least significant bit of pixels.